- 1 Best Stainless Steel Microwaves Compared

 These kitchen-friendly features show a microwave that isn’t just going through the motions, but rather one that provides new, innovative features that people actually need.
 Combine that with the powerful 1100 watt rating and the incredible number of smart menus to choose from, and you get one of the best microwaves we’ve ever seen.
 The stainless steel design is, to be honest, just a fortunate add-on.

 However, as with many of our top models, the caveat is the price: $250 may be a little expensive for some consumers, especially if you are replacing an older model and just want something that works instead of investing in all the bells and whistles.
+Just as you want the best chef knife to be sharp and fairly priced, the same is true of microwaves.
+Quality and a good price.

 #2 Pick Danby Designer Countertop – Best Microwave for Price